Paid for by:

 Tel: (907) 274-0730

 I've enjoyed working for you in the Legislature, and want to thank you for all your support as we've worked together for a better community.
 With your help and support, we can work together to expand opportunity for ALL Alaskans, not just those lucky enough to be born with privilege or into a stable family.
-We can protect Alaska's fishing streams (I passed legislation pushing to protect Alaska's public fishing access in 2012), our outdoors, and promote economic development as we have on the past.
-But there's a new move in recent years to trade wild fishing streams for irresponsible development.
-That's poor policy, and the Pebble and Chuitna Mine (which provides for dredging 10 miles of salmon stream for 30 years) concern me.
+I've voted to stop the damaging cuts in our schools, and to reverse them.
+With your support I will keep working for quality voluntary pre-k, which studies show improve opportunity and performance, especially for children from low income families with parents who both work.

 Carol Comeau, Retired Anch.
 School Superintendent

 And we need to enhance our economy with expanded, smart renewable energy production in urban and rural Alaska, and expand Alaska's natural gas production so the most energy-rich state in the nation doesn't face an energy shortage.
-I succeeded in co-sponsoring efforts to require that future state buildings and schools be built to cost effective energy efficiency standards, and succeeded in pushing for an additional $50 million to Alaska's Renewable Energy Fund during the 2008 Special Session, which I co-sponsored and successfully voted to renew this year.
-I've fought hard for a natural gas policy that will lead to a gas pipeline and more natural gas production - one that serves your interests, and results in affordable gas that provides for both in-state use, and exports that produce Alaska revenue.
-A big pipeline, preferably to Valdez, will also require gas exploration, which experts convincingly say will lead to more needed oil finds as well.
+I succeeded in co-sponsoring efforts to require that future state buildings and schools be built to cost effective energy efficiency standards, and succeeded in pushing for an additional $50 million to Alaska's Renewable Energy Fund during the 2008 Special Session, which I co-sponsored and successfully voted to renew.
+I've fought hard for a natural gas policy that will lead to a gas pipeline and more natural gas production - though the plan that passed this year needs improvement.
+I voted for because it was better than the alternative of a back up small, cost ineffective small line that will produce little Alaska revenue, and told the Governor it needs improvement.
+A gasline should serve your interests, and result in affordable gas that provides for both in-state use, and exports that produce Alaska revenue.

-The largest tax giveaway in his bill - $700 million to $2 billion a year depending on oil prices - just hands that money to Exxon, Conoco and BP without requiring them to invest it in Alaska.
+The largest tax giveaway in his bill - upwards of $1 billion or more per year depending on oil prices - just hands that money to Exxon, Conoco and BP without requiring them to invest it in Alaska.
 They can keep it.
 They can invest it in Azerbaijan or Libya.
-Lower taxes, with no strings requiring action by oil companies, didn't work before, and won't work.
+Lower taxes, with no strings requiring action by oil companies in Alaska, didn't work before, and won't work.

-In contrast, I and others pushed for oil policy that only let companies buy down their tax rate if they invested in new exploration; new processing facilities for new oil, heavy oil research needed to bring that untapped resource into the pipeline, so companies couldn't just take their tax breaks and spend them outside.
+I and others pushed for oil policy that lets companies buy down their tax rate if they invest in new exploration, new processing facilities for new oil, and heavy oil research needed to bring that untapped resource into the pipeline, so companies couldn't just take their tax breaks and spend them outside.
 We should benefit, not just the oil companies that put their political backing behind the Governor.

 With your help, I'll keep working for fairness and opportunity for all, and for a vibrant future for this and the next generation.